 - Slowing growth of the Chinese economy (threat)

 In the PESTEL/PESTLE analysis framework, rapid economic development is an opportunity for business growth.
 In the case of Disney, this external factor is especially pronounced in developing markets.
 For example, the company can expect rapid revenue growth for entertainment and mass media products in developing Asian countries.
-The SWOT analysis of The Walt Disney Company also views this external factor as an opportunity in the global industry environment.
-In relation, increasing levels of disposable incomes enable more customers to pay for the company’s products.
-Despite these opportunities, the trend of the Chinese economy’s slowing growth is a threat in the context of this external analysis of Disney.
+The SWOT analysis of The Walt Disney Company also considers business opportunities connected to this external factor in the global industry environment.
+Moreover, increasing levels of disposable incomes enable more customers to pay for the company’s products.
+Despite these opportunities, the trend of the Chinese economy’s slowing growth is a threat in the context of this PESTLE analysis of Disney.
 Nonetheless, China remains a major growth contributor in the corporation’s remote or macro-environment.
-Thus, in this component of the PESTEL/PESTLE analysis of Disney, the economic external factors present challenges in managing business growth based on the strategic significance of developing markets.
+Thus, in this component of the PESTEL analysis of Disney, the economic factors present challenges in managing business growth based on the strategic significance of developing markets.

 Social/Sociocultural Factors that Affect Disney

-The focus of this component of the PESTEL/PESTLE analysis framework is on social trends, which affect Disney’s remote or macro-environment through customers’ and workers’ behaviors.
-In this company analysis case, consumers’ behaviors toward products like movies, television programs, video games, and amusement parks are considered.
-For example, strategies must manage customers’ behaviors and expectations regarding the global business.
-Considering the situation of its multiple industry environments, The Walt Disney Company experiences the effects of the following sociocultural external factors:
+This component of the PESTLE analysis focuses on social trends, which affect Disney through customers’ and workers’ behaviors.
+In this company analysis case, consumers’ behaviors toward movies, television programs, video games, cruise lines, and amusement parks are considered.
+Strategies must manage customers’ behaviors and expectations.
+Considering this PESTEL analysis case of multiple industries, Walt Disney experiences the effects of the following sociocultural factors:

 - Favorable attitudes toward leisure (opportunity)